invariant-labs/docs/docs/invariant_features/autoswap.md

 - **Same-Pool Simulation**: Used when the liquidity position and swap occur in the same pool.
 This simulation directly utilizes the current pool price.

-- **Different-pool Simulation**: Employed when your position is created in a different pool.
-It allows for independent slippage settings and additional configuration parameters for precise simulations for each pool used.
+- **Different-pool Simulation**: Employed when your position is created in a different pool than swap pool.

 #### Iterative Optimization: